zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Dilbert says, “Yeah, now all I want is to be rid of  all this dust.”
 To be rid (rid) of” something means to no longer have something, to be free of something that is bothering you or that you don’t like.
 In this case,  Dilbert doesn’t like all of the “dust” (dust).
 “Dust” usually refers to very small pieces of dirt or other particles, I guess we would call them, that collect on the floor  or on a piece of furniture.

 If you go away from your house for a couple of mont hs and you return, there will probably be dust on the tables.
-You can put your ha nd on the table and move your fingers across the table, and when you lift yo ur hand up, it will have dust on it – those little small pieces of dirt that collect  on, say, a piece of furniture.
+You can put your ha nd on the table and move your fingers across the table, and when you lift your hand up, it will have dust on it – those little small pieces of dirt that collect  on, say, a piece of furniture.
 When you build something, or when you renovate something , there is also a lot of dust when they take down the walls or remove the ceiling s.
 Dust will also be present in those situations.

 Dilbert then says, “Who can work with this racket?”
 “Racket” (racket) here refers to a lot of noise, especially constant noise – nois e caused, for example, by construction or renovation.
 A mother might say to h er son, “Turn down your radio.
 I don’t want to hear all of that racket.” the mother is referring to probably her son’s music, which to her sounds just like nois e or racket.